Parent Handbook

 How to Prepare

-Balances due by Wednesday before the first day of camp.
+Balances due 14 days before the first day of camp!

 Logistics